cnti-testcatalog/testsuite/TEST-CATEGORIES.md

 ## Installable and Upgradeable Tests

-#### The CNF Conformance suite will check for usage of standard, in-band deployment tools such as Helm (version 3) charts.
-The Conformance suite checks this:
+#### The CNF Test suite will check for usage of standard, in-band deployment tools such as Helm (version 3) charts.
+The Test suite checks this:

 #### On workloads: